-You can correct this by just lifting your arm an inch or two so it is "floating" and not pressed against your side.
-Alternatively, you can pose with hand on the hip to lift arm up & out.
+You can correct that by having them just lift their arm an inch or two so it is "floating" and not pressed against them.
+Alternatively, you can pose their hand so the arm is in a different position, such as putting their hand on the hip.
 In the image above, the red line is the size of the arm when standing unposed.
 The exact same red line was moved over to the second photo so you can see how much smaller the arm becomes when not pressed against the body.